Tampa Bay area: Notable public parks and recreation areas

-The Tampa Bay area is home to an extensive system of state, county, and city parks.
-Hillsborough River State Park in Thonotosassa is one of Florida's original eight state parks and Honeymoon Island State Park, near Dunedin, is Florida's most visited state park.
-Pinellas County is home to the Fred Marquis Pinellas Trail, a 37-mile running and cycling trail over a former railroad bed connecting Tarpon Springs to St. Petersburg.
-Skyway Fishing Pier State Park, the remnants of the approaches to the original Sunshine Skyway Bridge forms the world's largest fishing pier in Pinellas and Manatee counties.
-The shallow waters and many mangrove islands of the bay and gulf make the area popular with kayakers.
-The gulf is also home to a large number of natural and artificial coral reefs that are popular for fishing and scuba diving.
+Hillsborough River State Park in Thonotosassa is one of Florida's eight original state parks, and Honeymoon Island State Park, near Dunedin, is Florida's most visited state park.
+Pinellas County is home to the Pinellas Trail, a 37-mile rail trail connecting Tarpon Springs to St. Petersburg.
+Skyway Fishing Pier State Park, the remnants of the approaches to the original Sunshine Skyway Bridge, forms the world's largest fishing pier in Pinellas and Manatee counties.
+The shallow waters and mangrove islands of the bay and gulf make the area popular with kayakers.
+The gulf is also home to natural and artificial coral reefs that are popular for fishing and scuba diving.
 Away from the coast, Circle B Bar Reserve in Lakeland (Polk county) has been designated as a Great Florida Birding Trail site, a program of the Florida Fish and Wildlife Conservation Commission.